 3. Temporary Agency

-There is a growing trend in some fields to use temporary service contractors to hire new employees.
-Temporary work can give you an opportunity to progress more easily within an organization or company should a need for a permanent position arise, while you enjoy the benefits of a temporary income in the meantime.
+There is a growing trend in some fields to use temporary service contractors for hiring new employees.
+Temporary work can allow you to progress more easily within an organization or company should a need for a permanent position arise.
+At the same time, you enjoy the benefits of a temporary income.

 4. Consider an Internship

 Internships are a great way to get your foot in the door and allow you to work with professionals while increasing your portfolio.
 When you consult your local career placement office, you may want to consider an internship position.
 Although they are oftentimes unpaid positions, they will bring you highly appreciated and useful working experience.

 5. Consider Additional Income Sources

 Find a hobby you will enjoy but is useful and might bring you additional income.
 Think about what knowledge and skills you possess and whether you can profit from them by offering services or making products.
 For example, you may offer private lessons, make cookies, type out seminars, do translations, or babysit—this list is only limited to your imagination.